 One Capterra reviewer who switched from LastPass said: “I have used several password managers over the last decade and Dashlane is the best by far.
 The UI is attractive and it boasts tons of useful features.
 My favorite part is the VPN that comes included with a paid subscription.
 The mobile app is the best password manager app, too.
 It works flawlessly to fill in my passwords, personal information, and payment information.”

-Related: VPN Security: How VPNs Work in 2021
+Related: VPN Security: How VPNs Work

 It’s also important to point out that Dashlane has never been hacked, whereas LastPass was successfully hacked in 2015.
 Although no encrypted vault data was compromised and LastPass took measures to prevent future attacks of the same nature, Dashlane has a clean record and a little more credibility when it comes to security.